Chandni Chowk Flyover

-Chandni Chowk Flyover is located in Rawalpindi District, Punjab, Pakistan.
+Chandni Chowk Flyover is a flyover located in Rawalpindi in Punjab, Pakistan.

-The construction of the flyover was started, at a busy locality of Rawalpindi, on November 3, 2011.
+The construction of the flyover was started at a busy locality of Rawalpindi on 3 November 2011.
 Chandni Chowk is considered one of the most central locations of the city of Rawalpindi.
-On an average, 128,900 vehicles pass through this junction daily which had caused traffic congestion issues, necessitating the flyover.
-The construction of flyover at the junction ensures a smooth flow of traffic at the Murree Road and particularly at Chandni Chowk.
-The flyover was completed in 127 days.
+On average, 128,900 vehicles pass through this junction daily, which causes traffic congestion issues, necessitating the flyover.
+The construction of the flyover at the junction ensures a smooth flow of traffic at the Murree Road and particularly at Chandni Chowk.
+The flyover was completed in 127 days at a cost of Rs.
+1.25 billion.

 The length of the flyover is 403 metres, and it has three lanes each side.
-On an average, 128,900 vehicles pass through this junction daily and the flyover will help solve the traffic mess on Benazir Bhutto Road, particularly at Chandni Chowk, which had been a great concern for motorists, transporters and commuters.
+On an average, 128,900 vehicles pass through this junction daily and the flyover was planned to help solve the traffic mess on Benazir Bhutto Road (Murree Road), particularly at Chandni Chowk, which had been a great concern for motorists, transporters and commuters.

 It opened on 11 March 2012.